 See Important Elasticsearch configuration in the Elasticsearch documentation for details about available configuration options.

-If your Cloud project uses Magento version 2.3.5 or earlier with MySQL search, add the
+If your Cloud project uses Adobe Commerce version 2.3.5 or earlier with MySQL search, add the

 --no-es option to skip the Elasticsearch container configuration when you generate the Docker Compose configuration file: